 small size and its flat top

 makes this ideally suited for home or apartment living--no need for a

-a 30 inch glass top on it
+a 30 inch glass top on it,

-and you'll have a fine little table.
+you'll find it a fine little table.

 Although faint in the